Converting story points to hours - how does it work?

-Let's estimate the weight of a pear relative to the fruits on this scale.
-The team can quickly and easily determine the pear will fall into the same category as the apple.
-It's quick and easy because the differences between the weight of the items on the scale are clear.
+Let's estimate the weight of a pear 🍐 relative to the fruits on this scale.
+Any team comparing the pear and other items on the scale can quickly see the pear falls into the same category as the apple.
+It's quick and easy because the differences between the weight of the items on the scale are apparent.

 This is exactly the reason why the story point scale uses the Fibonacci sequence or a close approximation:

 So relative estimation means you are always comparing the item you want to estimate, the🍐in this case, with other items and asking if it is the same size as 🍓, 🍏 or 🍉?

 Defining the team's sprint velocity

 Team sprint velocity is the total number of story points a team completes within one sprint.
 For example, a team's velocity of 30 story points tells us they will complete stories that add up to approximately 30 story points fully manned during a regular sprint.